LordBao666/Java-Servlets-and-JSP-Murach/README.md

 # More about the learning trip

+The chapters I don't mention here are informative enough, no more hints are needed, just read.
+If you encounter problems, search the internet.

 ## Chapter 10 -- how to use custom jsp tags.
 You can freely skip this chapter.